-Have you noticed how fanatical some men become over their cars?
+Have you noticed how fanatical some men become of the way they are taking care of their cars?
 They wash, polish, and pamper them almost continually.
-They drive them sparingly.
+These men drive them sparingly.
 They service them regularly to ensure they remain in tip-top shape.
 They don’t like other people tampering with them.
-In public, a man may refer to his vehicle as his “little beauty,” but he may also have a special name for his car known only to himself and the automobile!

 These guys love to be seen in their cars, hoping to attract admiring glances.
 They can talk about them for hours, having memorized the details of the handbook.
 They park them in the remote corners of the parking lot to prevent dents from less concerned motorists.